gimi23/Projects---Personal/R/NVIDIA Stock Model/README.md

 A Markov Chain simulation was conducted for 200 future trading days, starting from a Mid trading day.
 Then, the observed frequencies of different states were compared with the predicted stationary distribution.

 Several visualizations were generated using ggplot2:
-Time Series Plot of NVIDIA's close-to-close percent change.
-Heatmap of Transition Probabilities between different market states.
-Bar Chart Comparison of observed vs. predicted probabilities for each market state.
-Daily Closing Prices Over Time.
+Time Series Plot of NVIDIA's close-to-close percent change, Heatmap of Transition Probabilities between different market states, Bar Chart Comparison of observed vs. predicted probabilities for each market state, Daily Closing Prices Over Time, and
 Daily Volume Over Time.

 Key Findings: